Update: Manilla closed its doors on July 1, 2014. You can find alternatives to Manilla here.

 There are a couple things to note about our rewards.
 First, you’ll notice that we have over 100,000 American Express Rewards points.
 Fifty thousand of those points came as a bonus when we upgraded to the Platinum Amex.
 It comes with a hefty annual fee, but the rewards more than make up for it.

 Second, you’ll notice that our Starwood points stand at 0.
-We just obtained the Starwood American Express card, which comes with up to 25,000 bonus points.
+We just obtained the Starwood Preferred Guess Card from American Express, which comes with up to 30,000 bonus points.
 We’ve earned those bonus points, but they haven’t been added to our account yet.